ad-freiburg/elevant/docs/link_benchmark_articles.md

  This requires three steps. **Note: Make sure you perform the following steps outside of the docker container, otherwise your changes will be lost when exiting the container.**:

-1) Implement a prediction reader in `src/prediction_readers/` that inherits from `src.prediction_readers.abstract_prediction_reader.AbstractPredictionReader`.
+1) Implement a prediction reader in `src/elevant/prediction_readers/` that inherits from `src.elevant.prediction_readers.abstract_prediction_reader.AbstractPredictionReader`.
 You must either implement the `predictions_iterator()` method or the `get_predictions_with_text_from_file()` method.

     Implement `predictions_iterator()` if you are sure that the order in which the predictions are read corresponds